How Much Does Amazon Relay Insurance Cost in 2026?Price + Discounts

 1) New Venture vs. Established Authority

-• The first year is often the most expensive because you’re statistically higher-risk with limited operating history.
+• The first year is often the most expensive — carriers on new authority are statistically higher-risk with limited operating history.

 • A clean 12–24 months can open more markets and better pricing.